ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 .. code-block:: python

     # Make coding more python3-ish, this is required for contributions to Ansible
     from __future__ import (absolute_import, division, print_function)
     __metaclass__ = type

     # not only visible to ansible-doc, it also 'declares' the options the plugin requires and how to configure them.
     DOCUMENTATION = '''
     callback: timer
     callback_type: aggregate
     requirements:
-      - whitelist in configuration
+        - enable in configuration
     short_description: Adds time to play stats
     version_added: "2.0"
     description: